shyampurk/HomeConv/README.md

 Step 8 : To create another node click on the plus symbol down the first node.
 ![alt-tag](https://github.com/shyampurk/HomeConv/blob/master/screenshots/conv_api/conv_api_16.png)
-Step 8.1 : Write the Name for the block in the name field.<br>
+Step 8.1 : Write the Name for the node in the name field.<br>
-Step 8.2 : In the Trigger field write "#turnon(create new condition)", then close the block.
+Step 8.2 : In the Trigger field write "#turnon(create new condition)", then close the node.
 ![alt-tag](https://github.com/shyampurk/HomeConv/blob/master/screenshots/conv_api/conv_api_on1.png)
-Step 8.3 : Click on the plus next to the block write the name in the name field, and write the "@room(create new condition)"  condition under the Trigger field <br>
+Step 8.3 : Click on the plus next to the node write the name in the name field, and write the "@room(create new condition)"  condition in the Trigger field, <br>
 ![alt-tag](https://github.com/shyampurk/HomeConv/blob/master/screenshots/conv_api/conv_api_on2.png)
-and write "Turning ON @room" under the responses.<br>
+Write "Turning ON @room" under the responses.<br>
 ![alt-tag](https://github.com/shyampurk/HomeConv/blob/master/screenshots/conv_api/conv_api_on3.png)
-Step 8.4 : Then select the "Jumpto" symbol on "Turn on Intent node"<br>
+Step 8.4 : Then select the "Jumpto" icon on "Turn on intent node"<br>
 ![alt-tag](https://github.com/shyampurk/HomeConv/blob/master/screenshots/conv_api/conv_api_on4.png)
 ![alt-tag](https://github.com/shyampurk/HomeConv/blob/master/screenshots/conv_api/conv_api_on5.png)
-and then click on "Room_on" node then select "Go to condition".<br>
+and then click on "Room_on" node, then select "Go to condition".<br>
 ![alt-tag](https://github.com/shyampurk/HomeConv/blob/master/screenshots/conv_api/conv_api_on6.png)
 ![alt-tag](https://github.com/shyampurk/HomeConv/blob/master/screenshots/conv_api/conv_api_on7.png)